 Sea view from the living room + terraces

-The room “Sana” is for those who like comfort with ease.
+The room “Sana” is for those who like user-friendly comfort in a tiny room...

 - 2 guests